jsh58/FlowClus/README.md

 FlowClus
 ========

-Filters and denoises pyrosequenced amplicons
+Filters and denoises sequenced amplicons from Roche-454 or Ion Torrent